-2.1 School employees are expected to give the highest possible standard of service to the public and to support Governors and fellow employees with impartiality.
-The highest standard of probity must apply and employees must report any suspected unlawfulness, maladministration, impropriety or breach of procedure of which they are aware to their head teacher or Senior County Council Officer.
-(See also point 18.0 and Appendix one of this Code).

-2.2 The School, for its part, considers it has a duty to protect employees against unjustified allegations of wrong doing.
+- School employees are expected to give the highest possible standard of service to the students and to support Governors and fellow employees with impartiality.
+The highest standard of probity must apply and employees must report any suspected unlawfulness, maladministration, impropriety or breach of procedure of which they are aware to their Headteacher, Chair of Governors or Senior County Council Officer.
+(See also the School's Whistleblowing Procedure). - 2.2 The School, for its part, considers it has a duty to protect employees against unjustified allegations of wrong doing.